HOW MANY TIMES has this happened to you?

 “Shiro is seen as peasant’s food, a staple,” Tsilat Petros told Westworld, an online Denver publication.
 “It’s like the less money you have, the more shiro you eat.”
 But she still loves the dish, even though her grandmother would sometimes serve it three times a day.
 “Most people eat shiro all throughout the week, but they would rather have meat,” she added.
 “Some of my friends here say, ‘Yes, I will eat shiro.
 But only with a side of kitfo.'”

-Menkir Tamrat, my shiro sensei, understands that “shiro at times may have been thought of as a poor man’s food, meat and butter being for the rich.
+Menkir Tamrat, my shiro sensei, and the maker of Yamatt Tej, understands that “shiro at times may have been thought of as a poor man’s food, meat and butter being for the rich.
 But,” he says, “it also holds its place among the rich during Lent periods when simplicity and humility are contemplated.
 The rich also dress it up at times with butter and meat during the non-Lent days when they might just be tired of the regular carnivore routine.”

 Rashad Gaffar of Charlotte, N.C., worked with the Peace Corps in Ethiopia and blogged about his experiences with shiro.